Skip to content

 Grilled Skirt Steak Marinade

 This easy skirt steak marinade is simply the best!
-It’s 6 ingredients, including garlic, lime, and cumin and it gives the meat so much flavor whether it marinates for 20 minutes or 24 hours.
-It’s much more cost-effective to make your own, and definitely healthier because there are no added sugars and preservatives often found in store-bought marinades.
+Simple ingredients, including garlic, lime, and cumin gives the meat so much flavor whether it marinates for 20 minutes or 24 hours.
+It’s cost-effective and healthier with no added sugars and preservatives often found in store-bought marinades.

-Seasoning your meat with a dry rub is one thing, but allowing it to marinate and permeate the meat for hours is a whole other way to give your steak its amazing flavor and caramelization.
-This simple recipe is perfect for grilling in the summer, but keep it handy all year, because it works for pan searing and roasting as well!
+Seasoning meat with a dry steak rub is great but allowing it to marinate and permeate the meat for hours adds amazing flavor and caramelization.
+This recipe and my marinade for carne asada are great for summertime grilling and also work for pan searing and roasting as well!

 Skirt steak marinade ingredients on counter.